apache/beam/learning/tour-of-beam/terraform/README.md

 gcloud container clusters get-credentials --region `chosen_gke_zone` `gke_name` --project `project_id`
 ```

-# Deploy the Tour of Beam Backend:
+# Deploy the Tour of Beam Backend Infrastructure:

 5. Run the following command from the top-level repository folder ("beam") to deploy the Tour of Beam Backend infrastructure:
 ```